规划批准

 7. Review by VCAT if applied for;

-• by an objector against notice of decision
+- by an objector against notice of decision (in circumstances where this right exists).

 When do I need a planning permit and how do I apply for one?

 An application for a planning permit should be made to the responsible authority for the land.
-This is usually the local Council.
-Council will consider planning applications by ensuring all relevant information has been provided by the applicant, requiring any necessary public notices to people who may be affected (eg. neighbours) and sending the application to any referral authorities nominated in the planning scheme (such as VicRoads, EPA, water authorities, etc) for particular application types.
+This is usually the local council.
+Council will consider planning applications by ensuring all relevant information has been provided by the applicant, requiring any necessary public notices to people who may be affected (eg. neighbours) and sending the application to any referral authorities nominated in the planning scheme (such as the roads authority, EPA, water authorities, etc) for particular application types.
 This is to ensure all persons that could be affected have an opportunity to make comment on the proposal.
-It should be noted that;

-Upon completion of the public notice period, the local Council will decide whether to issue a permit, generally with conditions, or refuse to grant a permit.
+Upon completion of the public notice period, the local council will decide whether to issue a permit, generally with conditions, or refuse to grant a permit.
 If the planning application is refused the applicant may lodge an application for review to the Victorian Civil and Administrative Tribunal (VCAT).
-An objector may also lodge an application for review to VCAT if the local Council supports the application.
+In certain circumstances an objector may also lodge an application for review to VCAT if the local Council supports the application.

 How long does it take to obtain a planning permit?

-The planning approval process is usually determined within three to six months where a planning permit is required.
-An applicant should ensure that all supporting documentation is provided with an application to avoid undue delay (the local Council usually has a checklist of the information it requires).
+The planning approval process is usually determined within three to six months but can extend longer if further information is requested.
+An applicant should ensure that all supporting documentation is provided with an application to avoid undue delay (the local council usually has a checklist of the information it requires).

 Planning scheme amendments

-If the zoning of a preferred site prohibits a proposed use, the only usual option to continue to pursue the proposal on that site is through a planning scheme amendment process.
-This is an involved process.
+If the zone of a preferred site prohibits a proposed use, the only usual option to continue to pursue the proposal on that site is through a planning scheme amendment process.
+This is an involved process and requires a planning authority to prepare the amendment.
+In most cases this will be the local council, however the Minister for Planning can also prepare an amendment for projects of state or regional significance.

 What if I need both a planning permit and a planning scheme amendment?